 \section{Conclusions}

 This study demonstrates the superiority of contrastive learning for B-line detection in LUS images and investigates the performance of three loss functions.
-Without the need of large amount of ground truth labelling or the need of pleural localisation, the proposed method can surpass model-based approach.
-It is also indicated to be the most suitable for B-line detection task in clinical applications.
-The limitation of this study is that the data was annotated by only one expert, and this may bring bias, so more validation needs to be done in the future work.
+Without the need for large amounts of ground truth data or the need for pleural line localisation, the proposed method's performance surpasses that of model-based approaches.
+It is also shown to be the most suitable for B-line detection in clinical applications, among all tested approaches.
+The limitation of this study is that the data was annotated by only one expert, and this may bring bias, so more validation needs to be done in future work.